antonfirsov/docs/2020/06-Jun/netstandard-update/netstandard-update.md

-want to call APIs that are introduced in a later .NET version, you need to either use reflection, retarget to a higher version (and thus no longer being able to run on the older version), or use multi-targeting (meaning you produce two produce separate binaries for the old and the new .NET version).
+want to call APIs that are introduced in a later .NET version, you need to either use reflection, retarget to a higher version (and thus no longer being able to run on the older version), or use multi-targeting (meaning you produce two separate binaries for the old and the new .NET version).
 You can't just compile against the later version and guard the call at runtime with an `if` check -- the reason is that the runtime needs to be able to resolve the types and methods you're using at runtime which it can't do for the new APIs